dryanakiev/VehicleUnitTesting/README.md

 `Assert.AreEqual(9, test_car.GasTankLevel, .001);`

-##TestGasTankAfterExceedingTankRange()
+## TestGasTankAfterExceedingTankRange()
-Add a test for the fourth TODO, ìGasTankLevel is accurate after attempting to drive past tank rangeî.
+Add a test for the fourth TODO, ‚ÄúGasTankLevel is accurate after attempting to drive past tank range‚Äù.

-Youíre on your own for this one.
-Youíll need to simulate the Car travelling farther than itís gasTankLevel allows.
+You‚Äôre on your own for this one.
+You‚Äôll need to simulate the Car travelling farther than it‚Äôs gasTankLevel allows.

-##TestGasOverfillException()
+## TestGasOverfillException()
 The test for our last TODO is a little different.
 We are going to perform an action on our car object, and we are expecting the object to throw an error.
 In this case, we are going to attempt to add gas to our car that exceeds the gas tank size.

 1. Update the Car class to include an AddGas() method.